yuqitanyq/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI applications

-**Value proposition**: simplifying how librarians manage the status of library book loans and requests by patrons.
+**Value proposition**: simplifying how librarians manage library book loans and requests by patrons.

 ### User stories